mopsiok/auto-watering-system/README.md

 3. For live session, while `main.py` is active: `MicroPico: Run current file on Pico` File will be executed on interactive REPL.
 To stop, press `ctrl+c`
 4. For permanent flash, upload `main.py` exactly like other files in step 2.

-Note: `firmware/src/configPrivate.py` is excluded from the repository due to security reasons.
-Provide your own version based on `configPrivateTemplate.py`

-### Troubleshooting

-#### Erasing the whole FLASH
-In case of a mess in the python filesystem, you can erase the whole FLASH and start with a clean image.
-- Go to [Pico Nuke repository](https://github.com/polhenarejos/pico-nuke), and download latest release for RPI Pico W. Alternatively, use `firmware/setup/pico_nuke_pico_w-[...].uf2`.
-- Flash the image as described in the Setup section above.
-- When the USB storage reappears, flash the MicroPython image again.

 ## TODO Temporary hardware notes